Unauthorised work

 Who is responsible for the offence?

 The responsibility for the offence lies with both the individual who physically carried out the unauthorised works and anyone who instigated or instructed the work to proceed.
-Upon purchasing a listed property, any unauthorised modifications conducted by previous owners become the responsibility of the new owners.
+Upon purchasing a listed property, any unauthorised modifications carried out by previous owners become the responsibility of the new owners.
+Enforcement action can be taken without a time limit, potentially requiring the reversal of alterations that do not comply with regulations.
+Conducting thorough due diligence and seeking professional guidance are vital to ensuring full compliance with legal requirements regarding listed buildings.

 Is it possible to seek retrospective consent?